EnvisionDoc/api_en/gettingstarted.md

 ### Sample 1 - Using Java core SDK (GET Method)

-The following sample shows how to get the asset details using Java core SDK to invoke the *Get Asset* API (with API logging feature disabled):
+The following sample shows how to get the asset details by using the Java core SDK to invoke the *Get Asset* API (with API logging feature disabled):

 ```java
 import com.envision.apim.poseidon.config.PConfig;